-Before heading outdoors there are a few ways you can naturally repel ticks from your pup:
+Before heading outdoors, there are a few ways you can try to repel ticks from your pup.

-- Make your own dog-safe tick repellant with ingredients you already have in your pantry and spritz on your pup before heading out for long hikes.
+- Make your own dog-safe tick repellent with ingredients you already have in your pantry and spritz on your pup before heading out for long hikes.

-- It's important to avoid direct contact with the tick and contaminated skin, as diseases can be transmitted from tick to pet to human, so make sure you wear latex gloves.
+- It's important to avoid direct contact with the tick and contaminated skin.
+Diseases can be transmitted from tick to pet to human, so make sure you wear latex gloves.

 - Place your pet somewhere where you can get a good grip and he stays as comfy as possible.
 It helps to have another set of hands to hold or distract him.

-- Try to ID the head or mouth parts of the tick – you'll want to grasp it with tweezers as close to your pet's skin as possible.
+- Try to ID the head or mouth parts of the tick — you'll want to grasp it with tweezers or a Tick Twister as close to your pet's skin as possible.
 If you grasp it by the body, it can get crushed and force harmful bacteria into your pet's bloodstream.

 - Pull the tick out using a straight, steady pulling motion.
 It's important to be slow and gentle so its head will not remain lodged in your pet's skin (which can lead to inflammation and secondary infection).